Kajsa Vickhoff Lie: Career

 Vickhoff Lie made her World Cup debut at age 18 in January 2017, and has competed in four World Championships in 2019, 2021, 2023 and 2025.

 She won gold medals in downhill and super-G at the Junior World Championships at Davos in 2018.

 Vickhoff Lie was airlifted to hospital after suffering a left leg injury during the women's super-G World Cup race at Val di Fassa, Italy on 28 February 2021.
 She was thrown off the course after catching an edge and landed awkwardly in the safety nets.

-In February 2023, she won her first world championships medal, taking bronze in super-G at Méribel, France.
+In February 2023, Vickhoff Lie won her first world championships medal, taking bronze in super-G at Méribel, France.
 Her first World Cup victory came a few weeks later in a downhill at Kvitfjell, Norway.
 That victory was the first ever for the Norwegian women's team in a World Cup downhill.

-In January 2025 she placed second in a downhill world cup race in Cortina, Italy.
+In January 2025, Vickhoff Lie placed second in a downhill world cup race in Cortina, Italy.
 On 26 January 2025 she placed second in a Super-G world cup race in Garmisch-Patenkirchen.

-In the 2023 world championships she shared the bronze medal in super-G with Cornelia Hütter.
-At the 2025 world championships she won her second shared bronze medal in super-G, shared with Lauren Macuga.
+At consecutive World Championships, Vickhoff Lie shared the bronze medal in super-G; with Cornelia Hütter (Austria) in 2023 and Lauren Macuga (USA) in 2025.